Tradeline: What is it, Process, On Credit Report, Types, Examples

-A tradeline, according to the Consumer Finance Protection Bureau (CFPB), is information about a customer account that is sent monthly to a consumer reporting agency.
-A consumer reporting agency, also called a credit bureau, compiles the tradelines.
-Tradelines consist of data such as the account balance, payment history, and the account’s status.
-The account’s status shows whether it is current, past due, or charged-off.
+A tradeline represents information about a customer account that business credit bureaus receive monthly from lenders.
+A consumer reporting agency, also called a credit bureau, compiles the tradelines for consumers.
+Banks and credit card companies report tradelines that consist of data such as the account balance, payment history, and the account's status.
+The account's status shows whether it is current, past due, or charged-off.

 Contents